About the Collaboratory

 The LHS Collaboratory’s approach to improving individual and population health will make U-M a leader in the national and international movements to achieve learning health systems at organizational, regional, and national scales.

-- Large Scale Funding: This workgroup identifies promising large LHS grant opportunities and communicates them to the other Collaboratory workgroups
+- Funding: This team actively seeks and assesses prospective grant opportunities and communicates them to the other Collaboratory project teams.
+Sign up

-If you would like to participate in a workgroup or attend an upcoming event, please contact LHScollaboratoryemail@example.com for more information.
+Please continue to check this page for periodic project team updates.
+If you would like to participate in a project group, or, attend an upcoming event, please contact LHScollaboratoryemail@example.com for more information.

 All events are 12:00 - 1:30 p.m. at Palmer Commons unless otherwise specified.
 Registration is requested.